Below are a few designers who took Aussie fashion into fabulous abstraction.

 Katie Pye (1970s- 1990s)

-After holding her first fashion parade (fashion show) in the late 1970s, Katie achieved critical acclaim and experienced commercial success for years.
-Her pieces were seen in high-end boutiques and department stores, but experienced a downturn as styles changed.
+A Sydney native, Katie Pye has established herself as a fashion designer of self-expression.
+After holding her first fashion parade (fashion show) in the late 1970s, Pye’s work received critical acclaim and was a commercial success for years.
+Her pieces were sold in high-end boutiques and department stores.